Accountings by Testamentary Trustees

 Virginia Code Section 64.2-1311(d) allows a corporate trustee to file an affidavit in lieu of original vouchers for the payments of debts, taxes and expenses.
 That affidavit must be signed by the corporate trust officer familiar with the facts of the trust and must describe each payment by date, payee, purpose and amount.

 Please note that distributions to beneficiaries may not be shown by affidavit in lieu of actual receipts.
 Notorized receipts or copies of canceled checks are required.

 Preparation and Filing of the Trust Account

 The account must be stated in a legible and comprehensible format.
-Font size should be no less than 10 point.
-Any account stated in font size less that 10 point, or which is not legible, may be returned to be restated in an acceptable format.
+Font size should be no less than 10 point and margins on each page no less than 1 inch on all four sides.
+Any account not meeting these requirements, or which is not legible, may be returned to be restated in an acceptable format.

 TRUST ACCOUNT FORM CC-1684